Reddit, Snap, Instagram, and more are encouraging U.S. voter registration

 - Twitter: As of yesterday, Twitter is adding a prompt to the home timeline of U.S. users with information on how to register, and is giving #BeAVoter the top promoted Tweet slot in the U.S. The hashtag will direct users to information regarding how to request absentee ballots, registration deadlines, and other voting information.

-- Tinder: In keeping with other dating-app related puns, Tinder created a video with Rock the Vote encouraging users to “Swipe the Vote.” (presumably, they mean swipe right on voting).
+- Tinder: In keeping with other dating-app related puns, Tinder created a video with Rock the Vote encouraging users to “Swipe the Vote” (presumably, they’re referring to swiping right on a candidate, not stealing).

-- WeWork: The coworking giant is turning 150 WeWork locations into “voter registration hubs,” from September 24-28, where WeWork members can check their voter registration status, and register to vote online (in states that allow it).
-Select locations in New York, Chicago, Boston, Philadelphia, Seattle, Portland, San Francisco, Washington, D.C. will also be open to members of the public looking to access this information.
+- WeWork: The coworking giant is turning 150 WeWork locations into “voter registration hubs,” from September 24-28, where WeWork members can check their voter registration status and register to vote online (in states that allow it).
+Select locations in New York, Chicago, Boston, Philadelphia, Seattle, Portland, San Francisco, and Washington, D.C. will also be open to members of the public looking to access this information.

 - Sonos, Lyft, and other members of the group Time to Vote: A coalition of 150 companies, including tech companies Sonos and Lyft, announced this week the launch of a group called Time to Vote, which aims to increase voter turnout among their customers and employees.
 Not all of the companies are promoting voter registration efforts today — Lyft, for example will be providing discounted rides to polling places.
-One member company Walmart, launched a website with resources on how to register to vote.
+One member company, Walmart, launched a website with resources on how to register to vote.